What we list (and what we don't)

 What qualifies

-A tool gets in if it fits the rule above and looks maintained: working homepage, a real signup flow, recent product activity, and either public pricing or a clearly free tier.
+A product gets in if it fits the rule above and looks maintained: working homepage, a real signup or download flow, recent product activity, and either public pricing or a clearly free tier.
 Examples of what we cover:

 - Developer tools, infrastructure, and APIs

-- Open-source SaaS with a hosted commercial option
+- Open-source projects with a hosted or paid offering

 What we reject